-14This finding is not driven by the fact that the CES earnings measure is only available after 1965.
+&lt;sup>15This finding is not driven by the fact that the CES earnings measure is only available after 1965.
 If we restrict the sample for the NIPA based wage measures to the 1965-2004, the volatility statistics for these measures look very similar those in the table.

-15We use data from the CPS outgoing rotation groups.
+&lt;sup>16We use data from the CPS outgoing rotation groups.
 Since these data are available only from 1979 onwards, we compare the volatility over the 1980-1984 period (allowing for fourth differences) with that of the 1985-2005 period.
 For comparison, the first panel of Table 4 presents the volatility of our baseline measure for compensation per hour for this period.
 The second panel presents comparable statistics from the CPS series.
 Because the CPS wage series is based on a fairly small cross-section of workers, there is substantial measurement error in these series.
-Therefore, the standard deviations of the fourth differenced data are biased upward, see Haefke, Sonntag, and van Rens (2008) for details.
+Therefore, the standard deviations of the fourth differenced data are biased upward, see Haefke, Sonntag, and van Rens (2013) for details.
+There is no reason however, why the ratio of the standard deviations before and after 1984 would be biased.
+In addition, the bandpass filtered data, which do not include the high frequencies induced by the measurement error, are not subject to this bias.